limyewjin/about/_posts/2024-01-27-eth-validator-block-probability.md

 date: 2024-01-27 08:00:00
 description: When your solo staking setup isn't proposing, you are asking "WHAT ARE THE ODDS?!"
 ---
 **Update(June 2024)**: This blog post is updated regularly (ideally daily!) with the current eligible ETH value from the blockchain.
-In anticipation for Pectra update and [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251).
-Updated [plot](https://www.yewjin.com/assets/html/eth_block_probability.html) to use staked ETH instead of number of validators since the total number of validators would be inaccurate to use to compute block proposal probability after this upgrade.
+In anticipation for Pectra update and [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251), [plot](https://www.yewjin.com/assets/html/eth_block_probability.html) is updated to use staked ETH instead of number of validators since the total number of validators would be inaccurate to use to compute block proposal probability after Pectra.

 [yewjin.com/assets/html/eth_block_probability.html](https://www.yewjin.com/assets/html/eth_block_probability.html) is a plot of the probabilities where you can fit in your own values.